JP Getty Jnr Charitable Trust

 Do you fund organisations or work based outside the UK?

-No, we are unable to fund or respond to applications from organisations working outside the UK.
+We are unable to respond to unsolicited applications from organisations working outside the UK.

 Do you fund schools, universities or public sector organisations?

-No, as a general rule we are only able fund registered charities or organisations of equivalent charitable status.
+No, as a general rule we are only able fund registered charities.
 Please go to the Our funding page for further guidance.

 Do you fund churches or cathedrals?